RagtimeGal/quartz--encyclopedia-mysenvaria/content/Encyclopedia Mysenvaria/History/Biographies/Gods/Gods of Matter, Energy, Time, and Space.md

 ---

 > [!note] Stub
-> This article is a [[Meta/Article Types|stub]], meaning it is incomplete.
+> This article is a [[Meta/Callouts|stub]], meaning it is incomplete.
 Help expand it by commenting or create a new [issue](https://github.com/RagtimeGal/quartz--encyclopedia-mysenvaria/issues/new/choose) on the git!

 The [[Encyclopedia Mysenvaria/Science/Phenomena/Gods|Gods]] of Matter, Energy, Time, and Space, also sometimes referred to as the creation quadrinity, were the first higher-Gods to be created, born from [[Encyclopedia Mysenvaria/Science/Models/Natural Subdivision|natural subdivision]] by the [[Encyclopedia Mysenvaria/History/Biographies/Gods/Gods of What Is and Is Not|Gods of What Is and Is Not]].
 The creation quadrinity are among the most powerful Gods but often choose to stay out of conflict, sometimes leading to them being called negligent or uncaring.
 Like other Gods of similar nature the quadrinity often act together in sync and as one.
 # History